fiveid/fiveid.github.io/_posts/2015-7-23-Fun-With-Enums.md

 ---
 layout: post
-title: Playing Around with Swift Enums
+title: Swift: Playing Around with Enums, Classes and Protocols
 ---

-I've found studying new languages to be a great way to learn programming concepts that I've otherwise overlooked or ignored.
-Swift is no exception, presenting a feature set and design emphasis that I find particularly interesting.
-Fortunately, Playgrounds provide a neat way to faff about with Swift in a completely contrived (but fun) way.
+Swift, the now-almost-new programming language from Apple, presents a feature set and design emphasis that I find really fascinating.
+But it was only recently that I started experimenting with the language to any great extent.
+Whereas I had previously found Apple's Playgrounds feature to be limiting, I've now realised they provide a neat way to faff about with the language in an entertainingly contrived, but informative, way.

-I figured there may be other people out there who, like me, are learning the language and might want to share my experience.
+This has allowed me to explore interesting programming concepts that I've otherwise overlooked or ignored – either because they are not as prominent / powerful in the languages I use regularly, or because I have not had any pressing need to use them at the scale and scope to which I tend to operate in my day job.
+And I figured I'd share my experience.

-So, if you want to learn a little about the basics of enumerations (as well as some other Swift odds and sods) in a completely impractical scenario, read on...
+This particular exercise started as a quick experiment with _enumerations_ with no particular aim in mind.
+So, if you want to learn a little about the basics of enumerations (as well as some other Swift odds and sods) in a mostly impractical scenario, read on...

+_Note: I don't go into much detail about the language syntax.
+This isn't a tutorial, as such.
+More of a fun example of what can be done.
+I may publish a companion post that explains some parts of the code more fully, but that's not the aim here._

 ## 7 Days

 An enum (short for enumeration) is a predefined collection of related values.
 Think of it like a dropdown menu for use in your code.
-What this means and why this is useful is the point of this random exercise.
-If you want to follow along, simply pop open a Playground and copy the code as I ramble along.
+What this means and why this is useful was the starting point of this random exercise.
+If you want to follow along, simply open up a Playground and replicate the code as I ramble along.

-I figured a good real-world example of an enum would be the days of the week.
+My starting point was deciding what a good real-world example of an enum would be.
+The days of the week seemed an obvious choice.
 After all, there are seven days in the week and you can be certain that's not going to change any time soon.

 First, let's define an enum to represent the days and assign today to a variable.